andrescg2sj/public-domain-melodies/README.md

 The programs included in this project are mostly a proof of concept, so they are not thoroughly debugged, and they may contain errors.

-Please, feel free to file bug tickets in the repository, or send any comments to andres.glez.sj (at) gmail (com).
+Please, feel free to file bug tickets in the repository, or send any comments to andres.glez.sj (at) gmail (dot) com.